geomoetric/oldMoelio/test.md

 # Default Markdown/Kramdown

-If your markdown/kramdown isn't working, do not despare!
+If your markdown/kramdown isn't working, do not despair!
 You probably have to add some line spacing [enter] between elements.
 <hr/>
 <br/>